anthony-viglione/Hello-World/README.md

 For that, I'm following  [Github's "get started" article](https://docs.github.com/en/get-started/start-your-journey/hello-world)
 I completes that article and moved on.
 I ended up playing with ChatGPT a bit so I will chronicle that a litlte here as well.

+1st Prompt
+"I am trying to create a race tracker for running.
+I need a basic stopwatch website that can be started, stopped, and reset.
+I need a button that will save the current timestamp to a list which appears to the right side.
+I also need each of those timestamps to have a field for a name which can be edited."